osmandapp/web/main/docs/user/plugins/mapillary.md

 </Tabs>

-If there are no photos near selected point on the map, you can add them by clicking on button "Add photos" in [Online photos of Map Context menu](../map/map-context-menu.md#online-photos).
-The Mapillary application opens.
+If there are no photos near selected point on the map, you can also add them by clicking on button "Add photos" in [Online photos](../map/map-context-menu.md#online-photos) of Map Context menu.
+Then the window of the Mapillary application will open.

 <Tabs groupId="operating-systems">